 Click on the button to ‘Select Disk’.

 3. The Second Time Machine Window.

-You click on your SanDisk SSD drive in the ‘Available Disks’ List.
+You click on your SanDisk external drive in the ‘Available Disks’ list.

 In the picture you’ll see the SSD has the name Untitled.
 What you called your SanDisk when you formatted it will be on the ‘Available Disks’ list.

 Then if you want to Encrypt your backup you can check the box where the arrow shows.
 You’ll get prompted for a password.
 If you choose to encrypt your backups then you’ll need this password to use your backups.
 Or backup to your drive.

 When ready click on the ‘Use Disk’ button.

 Now check the box to automatically backup.
 And you’re done.
 You can dismiss your Time Machine window.

 It could take a while preparing your backup.
 How long depends on how much you have to backup.

 You can check on the progress of your backup by clicking on the Time Machine backup symbol.